davidlower/boilerplate-html/README.md

 # Framework and asset addons

 This build uses
-   JQuery
+   ~JQuery
-   SlicK Carousel
+   ~SlicK Carousel
-   Simple Grid
+   ~Simple Grid

-If you only want to use some of these addons or none - simple go to `src > assets > js or sass.
+If you only want to use some of these addons or none - simple go to `src > assets > js or sass`.
 Files are clearly name so delete which ever you don't need and if you don't want any delete the assets folder completely.